-The aim of this policy is to ensure that each school within the Matlock and Dales Primary Partnership carries out their statutory duty to make arrangements to support pupils at school with medical conditions.
+The aim of this policy is to ensure that each school within the Matlock and Dales Primary Partnership (All Saints CE Infants, All Saints CE Junior, Darley Churchtown and St. Giles CE Primary) carries out their statutory duty to make arrangements to support pupils at school with medical conditions.

-Each school within the Matlock and Dales Primary Partnership will
+Each school within the Matlock and Dales Primary Partnership will:

-- ensure that the arrangements detailed within this policy are implemented effectively, by the Headteacher, who has overall responsibility for policy implementation. - administer prescribed, and non-prescribed medications, to support a pupil's continuous attendance at school, when written consent has been provided by a parent/carer (see Template B). - have clear roles and responsibilities to be able to support pupils so that they have full access to education, including school trips and physical education. - ensure full co-operation with all relevant parties; healthcare professions, local authority and clinical commissioning groups (CCGs) as required - provide support and training to enable staff to support pupils with medical conditions - ensure that clear arrangements are in place to manage the administration and storage of all medicines on the premises - ensure that the appropriate level of insurance is in place to appropriately reflect the level of risk - ensure that written records are kept of all medicines administered to pupils - ensure that emergency procedures are in place and shared with all staff - ensure that all staff are aware of what practice is not acceptable - ensure that a complaints procedure is in place regarding the support provided to a pupil with a medical condition
+- ensure that the arrangements detailed within this policy are implemented effectively, by Headteacher, who has overall responsibility for policy implementation: - administer prescribed medications prescribed by a healthcare professional. - administer prescribed, and non-prescribed medications, to support a pupil's continuous attendance at school, when written consent has been provided by a parent/carer (see Template B). - have clear roles and responsibilities to be able to support pupils so that they have full access to education, including school trips and physical education. - ensure full co-operation with all relevant parties; healthcare professions, local authority and clinical commissioning groups (CCGs) as required

+- provide support and training to enable staff to support pupils with medical conditions - ensure that clear arrangements are in place to manage the administration and storage of all medicines on the premises - ensure that the appropriate level of insurance is in place to appropriately reflect the level of risk - ensure that written records are kept of all medicines administered to pupils - ensure that emergency procedures are in place and shared with all staff - ensure that all staff are aware of what practice is not acceptable - ensure that a complaints procedure is in place regarding the support provided to a pupil with a medical condition